UofA522/Project1/README.md

 ## The crates used in this project and their uses are described as follows:

-  1. `clap`: ‘clap’ crate is used for building flexible command line interface applications.
+  1. `clap`: crate is used for building flexible command line interface applications.
 [Link]

-  2. `yahoo_finance_api`: ‘yahoo_finance_api’ has been used in this project to fetch the stock quotes of the past six months using the yahoo! finance API.
+  2. `yahoo_finance_api`:  has been used in this project to fetch the stock quotes of the past six months using the yahoo! finance API.
 [Link]

   3. `tokio`: A runtime for writing reliable asynchronous applications in Rust.